soap-and-butter-sandwich/meme-roulette/README.txt

 	if you edit the data within them and it breaks just run the update_selection() function again and they will be rebuilt.
 Theese files will be created where you changed the directory to upon set up. update_selection() takes one argument , the path leading to the video container.
+With the path end it with a slash so when the path and file name combines its actually exsists for example :
+	C:/path/path/videos/

 random_shuffle() :
 	This function randomly shuffles all the videos specified within the 'data_meme_list'